theonlyid/theonlyid.github.io/_posts/2018-01-01-Implantable-fNIRS.md

 A prototpye is currenlty under development using the Texas Instrument's MSP-430/AFE4490 Launchpad, which has been designed for use as a PPG sensor for smart-watches.
 I've written some code to configure the device parameters (such as sampling rates, LED brightness, etc) and to record the data.
 It resides in a repo [here](https://github.com/theonlyid/SendReceive).

+A few pictures of the prototype are below:

 <img src="{{ site.url }}{{ site.baseurl}}/assets/images/in1.jpg">